Skip to content

 SamplePhishingEmail

-The landing page was populated with the client’s logo and the page title was changed to resemble a bank-owned site.
-Here, the login page entices employees to provide credentials to view the newly “Updated Employee Directory.”
-Of the eight original employees that clicked the link within the email, three employees then provided their credentials on the landing page.
-Usually, frustrated that the login page would not take them to an “Updated Employee Directory,” they would enter different credentials, thinking they had initially provided the wrong ones, thus giving the engineer multiple sets of credentials for each employee.
+The landing page was populated with the client’s logo, and the page title was changed to resemble a bank-owned site.
+Here, the login page entices employees to provide credentials to view the newly “updated employee directory.”
+Three of the eight original employees who clicked the link within the email provided their credentials on the landing page.
+Usually, frustrated by not reaching the promised directory, they would attempt different credentials, mistakenly thinking they had erred initially, thereby providing the engineer with multiple sets of credentials for each affected employee.

 SampleLandingPage

-As part of the full audit conducted by the SBS engineer, VPN portals were identified as part of the client’s external network footprint.
-Using the employee’s supplied credentials, the engineer attempted to login to the VPN portal.
+As part of the full audit conducted by the SBS engineer, VPN portals were pinpointed as a critical component of the client’s external network exposure.
+Leveraging the credentials obtained from the phishing campaign, the engineer attempted to log in to the VPN portal.

 SampleVPNPortal

-Expecting to be met with a multi-factor authentication (MFA) prompt, the SBS engineer was surprised to find that the employee whose credentials were being used had not set up MFA yet.
-This allowed the engineer to set up MFA on his own device.
+Expecting a multifactor authentication (MFA) prompt, the engineer was surprised to find that the employee whose credentials were being used had not set up MFA yet.
+This oversight allowed the engineer to set up MFA on his own device, effectively bypassing what should have been a critical security layer.

 SampleMFASetup